Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 Mosquitoes are insects that initially develop in the water and later hatch out as adults.
 Most of the time, mosquitoes are a nuisance but they have also been implicated in the transmission of many diseases.
 Click here for Mosquito Transmitted Disease Surveillance Program information.
 There are typically 15 species of common mosquitoes found in Ventura County.
 Many of these have specific habitats: some may prefer creeks or marshes, others prefer gutters or catch basins, and still others may prefer saucers under potted plants or other objects holding water in and around the home.
 Not all mosquitoes bite man.

 There are also additional flying insects that may be mistaken for mosquitoes.
 These may be black flies, midges or gnats.
 For more information on insects resembling mosquitoes, click here.
 If you are being bitten, it is important to collect samples of what is biting you.
-Using a sample, the department can then determine what the insect problem is, and get a hint about where they might be developing.
+Using a sample, the department can then determine what the insect problem is, and get a hint about where they might be developing..

 How Do Mosquitoes Breed?

-All mosquitoes require water in which to pass their early life stages (eggs, larva and pupal stages); this usually takes from 7 to 10 days
+All mosquitoes require water in which to pass their early life stages (eggs, larva, and pupal stages); this usually takes from 7 to 10 days.

 Most mosquitoes lay their eggs in standing water, where they hatch in a day or two.
 This may be along creek margins, in containers, gutters, tires, and ponds.
 Any location where water stands for over one week may become suitable for mosquito breeding.
-Some species have eggs that stick to the sides of containers, objects, or water holding plants, and can remain viable for very long periods until they get wet and hatch.
+Some species have eggs that stick to the sides of containers, objects, or water-holding plants and can remain viable for very long periods until they get wet and hatch.

 Adult mosquitoes usually live for two weeks but may survive the winter in the adult stage.
-They frequently rest in grasses, shrubbery or other foliage, and in shaded, secluded or protected areas, for example; doghouses, chicken coops, under eaves, etc. The adult mosquito will feed on flower nectar, which is used for food and energy.
+They frequently rest in grasses, shrubbery, or other foliage, and in shaded, secluded, or protected areas, for example, doghouses, chicken coops, under eaves, etc. The adult mosquito will feed on flower nectar, which is used for food and energy.
 The female mosquito may need blood meals for their egg development.
 This is when potential diseases are transmitted.
 The male mosquito does not bite or need a blood meal.

 How Do I Control Mosquitoes?
 Where Do I Look?

-You may be raising Mosquitoes!
 Homeowners can help reduce annoyance caused by mosquito breeding around their homes by eliminating standing water.
 Start with a thorough inspection of your property to determine sources of standing water.

 Here are some places to check: